 Check Your Credit Score

-If you’ve recently filed for bankruptcy, chances are your score is on the low side.
+If you’ve recently filed bankruptcy, chances are your score is on the low side.
 But this doesn’t mean your car loan application won’t be approved.
 And it’s good to know where you stand before applying so you won’t be caught off-guard when the prospective lender pulls your credit history and score.

 You’ll have to pay a nominal fee to access your FICO score on MyFICO.com.
 But you can also view your score by signing up for one the credit monitoring services.
 You may also be able to view your score on your bank’s online dashboard or credit card statement.